LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/02/README.md

     DEPENDS_ON )
 ```

-Once you have added the dependencies, you can build and run the lesson as
+Once you have added the dependencies, uncomment out the RAJA and Umpire header
+includes in the source code.
+Then, you can build and run the lesson as
 before.
 As a reminder, open the VSCode terminal (Shift + ^ + `), and then
 move to the build directory: